lucaszorzi/API-REST/README.md

 Make sure you have MySQL installed in your computer and change the `database/connection.js` file with your authentication.

 Then run `nodemon appUsingDB.js` to run the application.

-(You can run the `appUsingArrayAsDB.js` if you want use a simulated database as an array instead of MySQL)
+The server backend will run in the URL `http://localhost:3000/`

-The server will run in the URL `http://localhost:3000/`.
+Open the `Frontend/index.html` to see the API being consumed.